GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

                 original_photo=original_photo)
     ```

-1. Store the newly created `ThumbnailReference` in Datastore.
+1. Store the newly created `ThumbnailReference` in Cloud Datastore.

     ```py
     thumbnail_reference.put()
     ```

-You have now completed all of the code necessary to store the information about an uploaded photo in GCS and Datastore.
+You have now completed all of the code necessary to store the information about an uploaded photo in Cloud Storage and Cloud Datastore.

 ### Writing thumbnails to the photos HTML file

 1. Write the `get_thumbnail_serving_url` helper function.
-This function returns a [serving url](https://cloud.google.com/appengine/docs/standard/python/images/#get-serving-url) that accesses the thumbnail from the GCS thumbnail bucket.
+This function returns a [serving url](https://cloud.google.com/appengine/docs/standard/python/images/#get-serving-url) that accesses the thumbnail from the Cloud Storage thumbnail bucket.

     ```py
     def get_thumbnail_serving_url(photo_name):